notmuch/notmuch/doc/man1/notmuch-config.rst

    List of regular expressions (without delimiters) for MIME types to be indexed as text.
 Currently this applies only to attachments.
-By default the regex matches anywhere in the content type; if they user wants an anchored match, they should include anchors in their regexes.
+By default the regex matches anywhere in the content type; if the user wants an anchored match, they should include anchors in their regexes.